pardamike/PHPExamples/Animals/readme.md

-#Animals and Chicken Class
+#Animal and Chicken Class

 Base class of Animal that is extended by Chicken.

 Shows use of inheritance, encapsulation, and single-responsibility.
+See comments in code for full details.

-ChickenTEst.php is set up to be used with PHPUnit for testing.
+ChickenTest.php is some simple examples of how we could perhaps unit test with PHPUnit.